|

 today, things like garage doors usually get taken for granted.
 And if they

-Wed certainly do whatever we could to get them fixed ASAP, wouldnt
+certainly do whatever we could to get them fixed ASAP, wouldn't we?
+But to fix

-we?
-But to fix garage doors, we need knowledge knowledge most of us
+garage doors, we need knowledge knowledge most of us probably don't

-probably dont have.
-And thats why weve assembled this
+have.
+And thats why weve assembled this glossary of garage door

-glossary of garage door terms and definitions, so youll know whats
+terms and definitions, so youll know whats going on when that

-going on when that repairman or builder starts throwing garage door jargon at
+repairman or builder starts throwing garage door jargon at you.
+So read on, and

-you.
-So read on, and get a quick education.
-Itll be a lesson well
+get a quick education.
+Itll be a lesson well learned.

 - Astragal

-Astragal is the name of the
+Astragal is the name

-drafts or rain from entering the garage.
+stopping any drafts or rain from entering the garage.

 - Back hangs